vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 in the case of *O Ṃ * , *HRīṂ , * etc. *—* from the fi nal *Ṃ * to the transmental \( *unmanā* \) plane, where the utterance disappears in the utter silence of the Absolute.
 If the adept is able to ascend to such a supreme level, he acquires the supernatural power to subjugate all beings \( *ī śitva* \).

-Worship in the sixth \(ten-angled\) *cakra* , Sarvarakṣākara, is as follows: O Goddess\! the phonemes *KA* , etc., as they expand, are manifested by the *kuṇḍ alinī* facing upward and \[then\] downward //147// when she externalizes herself by the will of Kula.
+Worship in the sixth \(ten-angled\) *cakra* , Sarvarakṣākara, is as follows: O Goddess\! the phonemes *KA* , etc., as they expand, are manifested by the *kuṇḍalinī* facing upward and \[then\] downward //147// when she externalizes herself by the will of Kula.
 They are manifested by the supreme interior Yogin

 ī s, Sarvajñā, etc., located in the